Boat Taxes: Everything You Need to Know

 When you buy a boat, you’ll most likely be paying a sales tax like you do on any other products you purchase.
 There are exceptions and they vary by state.
-You can avoid paying sales tax in the states that don’t assess sales taxes (Oregon, Delaware and a handful of others) or if you’ll use your boat in states with a sales tax but only for short periods.
-Even if you bought your boat in a state without sales tax (say Oregon) but boat in a state with sales tax (say Washington) you may be assessed a use tax by Washington.
+You can avoid paying sales tax in the states that don’t assess sales taxes (Oregon, Delaware, and others) or if you’ll use your boat in states with a sales tax but only for short periods.
+Even if you bought your boat in a state without sales tax (say, Oregon) but go boating in a state with sales tax (say, Washington) you may be assessed a use tax by the state of Washington.

 You may take possession of your boat via an offshore delivery which means you sign ownership papers outside of the state or its territorial waters.
-However, you must then keep the boat out of that state for a minimum of a year.
-Not all states have a provision for offshore delivery so do your research and remember that this proposition makes sense if 1) you’re ready to not boat in the state where you bought the vessel or 2) if the boat is expensive enough (with a significant sales tax value) where commuting to it for a year makes sense.
+However, you must then keep the boat out of that state, for at minimum a year.
+Not all states have a provision for offshore delivery so do your research and remember that this proposition makes sense if one) you’re ready to not boat in the state where you bought the vessel or 2) if the boat is expensive enough (with a significant sales tax value) where commuting to it for a year makes sense.
 You may need proof of the offshore process in case you’re audited so keep good records.

 As with homes, property taxes are assessed on boats.
 Additionally, some states require their marinas to pay taxes and they in turn pass this burden on to boat owners.
 You may in effect, be paying taxes on the water in your slip.
 There are no loopholes for boat property taxes.